Learning Agile Gate Traversal via Analytical Optimal Policy Gradient: Problem Formulation

-The high-level loss for training the NN should encourage a collision-free gate traversal, which can be translated into requiring $\alpha_n^*>1$ but not excessively too large, because the latter would cause the quadrotor to deviate far from the gate.
+The high-level loss for training the NN should encourage a collision-free gate traversal, which can be translated into requiring $\alpha_n^*>1$ but not excessively too large, as it would cause the quadrotor to deviate far from the gate.
 To this end, we first inflate the drone ellipsoid so that it exactly matches the gate size (e.g., by scaling its height to equal the gate width), and then define the gate traversal loss as

-with $\beta_{\text{gate}}>0$ a scalar weight.
+where $p$ is the number of polytopes that consist of the gate, $\beta_{\text{gate}}>0$ is a scalar weight.
 Minimizing $L_{\text{gate}}$ encourages the quadrotor to pass through the gate with the largest possible safety margin.
-We defer the details of differentiation through this optimization to Section~\ref{sec: diff col}.
+This method is also generalizable to different scenarios.